Frances Dunlop

-Frances Anne Wallace Dunlop (16 April 1730 – 24 May 1815) was a Scottish heiress, landowner, and correspondent and friend of poet Robert Burns.
+Frances Anna Wallace Dunlop (16 April 1730 – 24 May 1815) was a Scottish heiress, landowner, and correspondent and friend of poet Robert Burns.

 Life

 Dunlop was born on 16 April 1730.
 She descended from a brother of William Wallace, the Scottish patriot, and was the last surviving daughter of Sir Thomas Wallace of Craigie, by his wife Eleonora, daughter of Colonel Agnew of Lochryan.
 Her only brother died before her father, and on her father's death in 1760 she inherited the property.
 Previous to this, in 1747 at the age of seventeen, she had become the wife of Mr John Dunlop of Dunlop.
 She was the patron of Janet Little who published The Poetical Works of Janet Little, The Scotch Milkmaid.